-Question Dos Don'ts

-Do you have any questions for me?
-Ask 2 questions about the job or employer.
-Ask questions that demonstrate your interest and engagement.
-Use this as an opportunity to make sure the job is a good fit for you.
-Say you don't have any questions.
-Ask any questions you should already know the answer to.
-Ask any questions you should already know the answer to.
-Ask about salary or benefits.

-2 Peer feedback chec klist:

-Avoids f Attitude: Tells en their body toward the interviewer and nods to sl idgeting or making distracting movements gaging, true stories that shows their qualities aid to show enthusiasm and passion for their wo

-ely uses the "Dos" to structure their answer

-Avoids t he "Don'ts" in their response

-3 OPTIONAL: Go back and listen to your interview hot seat.
+2 Peer feedback checklist: Body language: Angles their body toward the interviewer and nods to show they're listeningAvoids fidgeting or making distracting movements • Attitude: Tells engaging, true stories that shows their qualitiesIsn't afraid to show enthusiasm and passion for their work Answer anatomy: Effectively uses the "Dos" to structure their answerAvoids the "Don'ts" in their response 3 OPTIONAL: Go back and listen to your interview hot seat.
 What did you like about your answer?
 What would you improve next time?
 Post your recording and reflection to your Xello Storyboard.